osklunds/skip-list/README.md

 ## 3rd party code

 The unit tests in this project are done using [the Catch2 framework](https://github.com/catchorg/Catch2).
 It's being used under the BSL-1.0 license.
 The corresponding license file is `3RD-PARTY-LICENSES/catch2-license.txt`.

+## Compatibility

+This program was developed on Mac (macOS 10.14), but it should also work fine on Linux.